The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 Almost all texts must be considered with context and in relation to other texts.
 For example, “I am serious.
 And don’t call me Shirley” makes little sense on its own without background information.
 NLP is the field of computer science that teaches computers to understand and work with this complexity in human language.

 Examples include virtual assistants (Siri, Alexa), search engines (Google, Bing), translation services (Google Translate), and website chatbots.
 We interact with them daily.
-The LLMs we use every day — ChatGPT, Gemini, or DeepSeek — are fundamentally based on NLP as well.
+The LLMs we use every day, ChatGPT, Gemini, or DeepSeek, are fundamentally based on NLP as well.
 Their training data is huge, with parameters in the billions.

 With large, well-labeled datasets, NLP models can recognize intent, provide meaningful information, and perform accurate translations.
+Parsing sentences and training language models are fundamental steps in training machine learning models for NLP applications, as they enable systems to analyze linguistic structures, understand context, and improve performance.

 Text labeling powers the creation of ML datasets for these NLP models and applications.